borcherm/hybrid_species_rdna_methylation_long_read/README.md

 Step 1 is called with bash.
 The first argument is the **directory** containing the reads of split 1, not the file itself.
 The second argument is the hybrid singleline fasta with a separate entry for each parental species.
 The thrid argument is the name of the output directory, which must be of the form results_batchN.
 If the input file is split 4 times, step 1 will be run 4 times with a different value for N and different input reads each time.
 The fourth argument is the annotation of regions within the feature.
 All arguments are required and must be provided in order.

 *Step 2*
-bash pipeline_hybrid_alignments_step2.sh hybrid_reference_singleline.fa
+bash pipeline_hybrid_alignments_step2.sh hybrid_reference_singleline.fa hybrid_features.bed

-The only argument in step2 is the hybrid reference fasta.
+The only arguments for step2 are the hybrid reference fasta and the annotation of regions in the fasta.

 **Input Files**
   -The pipeline operates on long read fastq files that must have methylation tags (MM, ML) in the header of each read.
 The basecalling must therefore be done with a methylation aware config, and the tags added to the header by samtools fastq -T '*' unaligned_bam.bam or samtools fastq -T 'MM,ML' unaligned_bam.bam.
 The fastq file may be split as many times as necessary (recommended to not exceed 120 GB per input file).